kevinresol/GoogleApi/README.md

 ##### Download libcurl.a

-Use this [script](https://github.com/brunodecarvalho/curl-ios-build-scripts) to compile the lastest cUrl library into a `.a` file.
+Use this [script](https://github.com/brunodecarvalho/curl-ios-build-scripts) to compile the lastest cUrl library into `libcurl.a` file.
 Also put it under `/dependencies/iphone/`

+This is required because the Google SDK is shipped with an older version of curl which will crash upon loading URL with the HTTPS protocol.
+(HTTPS is necessary to access Google's REST API)

-Project xml:
+##### Project xml:
 ```xml
 <setenv name="GooglePlayID" value="yourAppId-someHash.apps.googleusercontent.com" if="ios"/>
 ```

-Command line:
+##### Command line:
 ```
 lime rebuild googleapi ios
 ```